How to account for legal settlements without creating a tax nightmare

 Holding client funds after settlement closes, even briefly, creates trust account violations.
 Process disbursements promptly once all conditions are met.

+Tax surprises, bar audit findings, and IRS examination problems: all three arise from the same source: inaccurate settlement records that misrepresent what each component was and when it was earned.
 Accurate numbers on settlements require understanding what each component represents and processing transactions in the correct sequence.
 The complexity is objective, but the principles are consistent across cases.

 Firms that establish clear settlement accounting procedures avoid tax surprises, pass bar audits confidently, and maintain accurate financial records that support sound business decisions.
 The investment in getting this right pays dividends every time a settlement check arrives.